 Getting an Interview

-I applied online and the process took 1 week – interviewed at TRIRIGA in April 2011.
+I applied online.
+The process took a week – interviewed at TRIRIGA (Las Vegas, NV) in April 2011.

-I applied online and the process took 4+ weeks – interviewed at TRIRIGA in October 2009.
+I applied online.
+The process took 4+ weeks – interviewed at TRIRIGA (Las Vegas, NV) in October 2009.